Nick O'Donnell (hurler): Inter-county

 Wexford faced back-to-back provincial decider defeats over the next two years, however, in 1954 the team regrouped.
 A huge 8–5 to 1–4 defeat of Dublin gave O'Donnell a second Leinster medal.
-Cork provided the opposition in the subsequent All-Ireland final on 5 September 1954 and, once again, it was an historic occasion as Cork's Christy Ring was provided with an opportunity of capturing a record-breaking eighth All-Ireland medal.
+Cork provided the opposition in the subsequent All-Ireland final on 5 September 1954 and, once again, it was a historic occasion as Cork's Christy Ring was provided with an opportunity of capturing a record-breaking eighth All-Ireland medal.
 A record attendance of 84,856 packed into Croke Park, and Wexford had the reigning champions and three-in-a-row hopefuls rattled.
 O'Donnell's side had a 1–3 to 0–5 lead at the interval, however, he was forced to leave the field with an injured collarbone after a clash with Ring.
 Wexford still had a four-point lead at the three-quarter stage, however, Johnny Clifford scored a vital goal to secure a 1–9 to 1–6 victory for Cork.

 In 1955 O'Donnell was honoured with the captaincy, as Wexford continued their provincial dominance.
 He collected a third Leinster medal that year following a 5–6 to 3–9 defeat of Kilkenny in a replay of the Leinster final.
 Galway, who got a bye into the All-Ireland final without picking up a hurley, provided the opposition on 4 September 1955.
 A Tim Flood goal nine minutes from the end clinched a 3–13 to 2–8 victory for Wexford and a first All-Ireland medal for O'Donnell, while he also had the honour of lifting the Liam MacCarthy Cup.
 It was Wexford's first All-Ireland triumph in forty-five years.